 Earning by Customization of Code

-Same as in the above case, but in this case, companies using open source software hire the developers to tweak the code a little to suit the company’s needs.
-Again, this is favorable for companies asking for modification as they are engaging professionals who have already worked on the code rather than asking their own programmers to study and modify the code.
+Same as in the above case, but in this case companies using open-source software hire developers to tweak the code a bit to suit their needs.
+Again, this is favorable for companies requesting modifications, as they engage professionals who have already worked on the code rather than asking their own programmers to study and modify it.
 This saves time though a little overhead is added by way of payment to such programmers.

-Since open source means quick operations, if a company picks up a free-to-use, open-source software to integrate into its existing project and a little work is needed, it is always feasible to hire a professional who has already worked on the code if time is a factor, as it always is.
+Since open source means quick operations, if a company picks free, open-source software to integrate into its existing project and a little work is needed, it is always feasible to hire a professional who has already worked on the code if time is a factor, as it always is.

 Earning By Providing Support

 Not all open-source software is easy to install and use.
-Companies who implement a version of such software might engage one of the open-source programmers to train their staff and to provide support in case of problems.
+Companies that implement a version of such software might engage an open-source programmer to train their staff and provide support in case of problems.

-Some people deliberately create a sort of open-source software that passes off as free and open but has many parts hidden.
-The need for installation and training becomes necessary in this case.
-Though such software is not Open Source Software ethically, it still sells.
+Some people deliberately create open-source software that appears free and open but actually has many parts hidden.
+Installation and training are necessary in this case.
+Though such software is not ethically Open Source, it still sells.

-One needs to be pretty active in the field of open source to get an offer from companies wanting modifications or extra features.
+One needs to be pretty active in the open-source field to get offers from companies seeking modifications or extra features.
 As far as I know, people working on a group project often include their name and email IDs in the comments of the source code so that others studying the code can contact them for any reason and if an email ID appears many times, as that person is probably the best one to work on tweaking, modifying, creating extras or performing similar actions on the code.

 Why do companies buy open-source software?

 There are many reasons why companies prefer open-source software.
 The major advantage is affordability.
-Most open-source software are provided free of cost.
-In addition to this, timely updates for the software are also released by the software developers.
-Open-source software are also customizable.
-Companies can make changes to their source codes as per requirement.
+Most open-source software is provided free of cost.
+In addition, the software developers release timely updates.
+Open-source software is also customizable.
+Companies can make changes to their source code as per requirement.

 What are some negatives of open source software?

 Not all open-source software are user friendly.
-Hence, if you are not tech-friendly, you may experience trouble while using open source software.
-Another disadvantage of open source software is the hidden costs.
-Despite the fact that open source software is free, there may be some hidden costs that include training, support, etc.
+Hence, if you are not tech-savvy, you may experience trouble using open-source software.
+Another disadvantage of open-source software is hidden costs.
+Although open source software is free, there may be hidden costs, such as training and support.

 I guess the majority of money in the open-source software sector comes from the support and customization of open-source code. tweaking.
 If I missed anything, please comment.